hantsy/devops-sandbox/oracle-database-18.4.0-xe.md

 -v [<host mount point>:]/opt/oracle/oradata \
 oracle/database:18.4.0-xe
 ```
 Alternatively, run it from a Docker Compose file.
-There is a sample of Docker compose file to run Oracle Database XE .
+There is a Docker compose sample file to run Oracle Database XE .

 ```yaml
 version: "3.5" # specify docker-compose version, v3.5 is compatible with docker 17.12.0+